MicrosoftDocs/architecture-center/docs/mainframe/virtualization-of-unisys-clearpath-forward-os-2200-enterprise-server-on-azure-content.md

 ## Components

 - [Azure Virtual Machines](https://azure.microsoft.com/services/virtual-machines/) is one of several types of on-demand, scalable computing resources that Azure offers.
 An Azure virtual machine gives you the flexibility of virtualization without you having to buy and maintain physical hardware.
 - [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network/) is the fundamental building block for your private network in Azure.
 Virtual Network enables many types of Azure resources, such as Azure Virtual Machines, to securely communicate with each other, the internet, and on-premises networks.
 Virtual Network is similar to a traditional network that you'd operate in your own datacenter but with the added benefits of Azure's infrastructure, such as scale, availability, and isolation.
-[Network interface cards (NICs)](/azure/virtual-network/virtual-networks-overview) enable a VM to communicate with internet, Azure, and on-premises resources.
+[Network interface cards (NICs)](/azure/virtual-network/virtual-network-network-interface) enable a VM to communicate with internet, Azure, and on-premises resources.
 For example, you can add more NICs to the same VM, which allows the Solaris child-VMs to have their own dedicated network interface device and IP address.
 - [Azure ExpressRoute](https://azure.microsoft.com/services/expressroute/) lets you extend your on-premises networks into the Microsoft cloud over a private connection facilitated by a connectivity provider.
 With ExpressRoute, you can establish connections to Microsoft cloud services, such as Microsoft Azure and Office 365.
-- [Azure Site Recovery](/azure/site-recovery/) enables Azure region to region failover for DR should a primary region outage occur.
+- [Azure Site Recovery](/azure/site-recovery/) enables Azure region-to-region failover for disaster recover if a primary region outage occurs.

 ## Alternatives